Skip to main content

 EPR is especially helpful if you:

-- Are new to CPAP therapy.
+• Are new to CPAP therapy.
 The adjustment period is real.
 EPR can make those first weeks much more tolerable, improving the odds that you'll stick with therapy long enough to feel the benefits.
+Pairing EPR with comfort accessories like a CPAP pillow (opens in new tab) or mask liner (opens in new tab) can further reduce the friction of getting started.

 That said, EPR isn't for everyone.
 Some users find that pressure relief during exhalation feels odd or destabilizing.
 A few users with complex sleep apnea (mixed obstructive and central events) may find that EPR increases central apneas, since the pressure drop can sometimes interfere with the breathing signal.
 If your central apnea count goes up after enabling EPR, mention it to your provider.